ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `bool` | False   |

 Description
-:   Whether to send full costmap every update, rather than updates.
+:   Whether to send the full costmap on every update instead of only incremental updates.

 ### **`introspection_mode`**